Ghana's ruling party operating militia training center – Media exposé | Africanews

 Ghana’s ruling New Patriotic Party (NPP) is operating a militia training center in a government facility, a local media network reported on Thursday.

-According to a Joy News investigative report, the NPP had been running the center located in the capital, Accra, for the past two years.
+According to a Joy News investigative report, the NPP had been running, the group Eye Vigilante, at a center located in the capital, Accra, for the past two years.

 The facility is located in an area marked as a ‘security zone.’
 The investigation revealed that the militia had two offices in the building.
 A general office and one meant for its commander.